To be considered for admission to one of the School's M.A. or credential programs, applicants must have the following:

 |Teaching English to Speakers of Other Languages (MA)||March 1||Oct 15||n/a|

 |Teaching: Urban Education and Social Justice||March 1||n/a||n/a|

-Applicants seeking admission to School of Education programs offered at the branch campuses should consult that campus directly to check the appropriate deadline.
+Applicants seeking admission to School of Education programs offered at USF's additional campus locations should consult that campus directly to check the appropriate deadline.